TaxBit has helped thousands of taxpayers automate and file their cryptocurrency taxes.

 There has been much debate whether assets held on a foreign virtual currency exchange are required to be reported on FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR).

 TaxBit automates the process of producing the necessary tax forms for cryptocurrency traders.
-After a taxpayer downloads their IRS 8949 tax form from within their TaxBit account, they can incorporate the completed form into their full tax return.
+After a taxpayer downloads Forms 8949 from their TaxBit account, they can incorporate the completed forms in their full tax return.

-If a taxpayer is filing their own taxes then they can easily upload their IRS 8949 tax forms into a popular tax filing software such as TurboTax, TaxAct, or TaxSlayer.
-Alternatively, if the taxpayer uses an accountant to file their tax return then they can provide their accountant with the completed IRS 8949 tax forms to have them incorporated into their tax return.
+If a taxpayer is filing their own taxes, Forms 8949 easily can be uploaded onto popular tax-filing software such as TurboTax, TaxAct, or TaxSlayer.
+Alternatively, if the taxpayer uses an accountant to file their tax return, they can provide their accountant with the completed tax forms.

-As a cryptocurrency tax software founded by CPA’s and tax attorneys, we believe in helping taxpayers comply with their tax obligations.
-To this end, TaxBit’s Plus and Pro plans include all prior year tax forms.
+As a cryptocurrency tax software founded by CPAs and tax attorneys, we believe in helping taxpayers comply with their tax obligations.
+To this end, TaxBit’s Basic, Plus+, and Pro plans include all prior year tax forms.

 Cryptocurrency traders by nature are security and privacy oriented.

-TaxBit uses “Read Only” API keys that do not grant access to custody or trading and we never sell or share our users’ information.
+TaxBit uses read-only API keys that don’t grant access to custody or trading.
+We never sell or share our users’ information.
 TaxBit uses database servers hosted by AWS RDS.
 All data is encrypted using AES 256 in transit and at rest.

-TaxBit is SOC 2 Type 2 certified and gone through in-depth security reviews with many of the most reputable cryptocurrency exchanges.
+TaxBit is SOC 2 Type 2 certified, and we’ve undergone in-depth security reviews with many of the most reputable cryptocurrency exchanges.

-TaxBit is backed by and is the preferred partner of many leading cryptocurrency exchanges.
+TaxBit is the preferred partner of many leading cryptocurrency exchanges.